New campaign targets young adults more likely to drink excessively

 Additionally, almost half of 18-24 year olds (44%) sometimes regret what they have done when drinking, with some of the biggest concerns being the risk of vomiting (26%), making a fool of themselves (24%) and drunk texting or social media posting (14%).

-Off the back of the study, DrinkWise has today launched ‘The Internet Remembers’ campaign, which will see a collection of unsophisticated drinking moments from the internet bought to life across the country via a series of augmented reality (AR) displays in bars, via social media and throughout city centres.
+Off the back of the study, DrinkWise has launched ‘The Internet Remembers’ campaign, which will see a collection of unsophisticated drinking moments from the internet bought to life via a series of augmented reality (AR) displays in bars, via social media and throughout city centres.